Dorword History, Family Crest & Coats of Arms

 Early History of the Dorword family

-Another 187 words (13 lines of text) covering the years 1465 and 1745 are included under the topic Early Dorword History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dorword research.
+Another 94 words (7 lines of text) covering the years 1465 and 1745 are included under the topic Early Dorword History in all our PDF Extended History products and printed products wherever possible.

 Dorword Spelling Variations

 Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 In various documents Dorword has been spelled Dorward, Dorward, Durwood, Dorwood, Dyrwood, Dyrward, Dirward and many more.

 Early Notables of the Dorword family (pre 1700)